 “In every meeting Ratched and McMurphy have there is something they both need to win because things are moving so quickly,” adds Cassidy.

-What is perhaps more surprising than the inevitable acceptance of playing such iconic characters, is the solid understanding of what drives their two characters.
+Perhaps more surprising than the inevitable acceptance of playing such iconic characters is the solid understanding of what drives their two characters.

 “I was surprised to find that in Nurse Ratched’s world everything runs like clockwork before McMurphy comes into the picture,” says Cassidy.
 “Perhaps she isn’t really the villain everyone makes her out to be.
 The terrible things that happen wouldn’t have happened if McMurphy hadn’t shown up because she wouldn’t have allowed them to.”